Request a CatalogContact Us

 What period of time elapsed between your baby’s first self-feeding and the time he could neatly feed himself with silverware and no bib?
 A week?
 A month?
 A year, or two?
 As we can see the long-range perspective, and exercise so much patience with progress in self-feeding, we can have the same patient perspective with academics, both with our children and with ourselves.

 As with self-feeding, neither measure progress by the day or week, nor focus on every single spill.
 Rather, compare work on a quarterly basis, and focus on what the child is doing right.
 Yes, correct where correction is needed, but spend even more time noting what the child has learned.
 Take photos; keep portfolios of work, and then go over them with your children every three or four months.
-You will be surprised at how much you have all progressed!.
+You will be surprised at how much you have all progressed!

 When the ‘discouragement virus’ begins to lurk, banish it with the knowledge that Our Lord is at your right side as your helper; He delights in you and the eternal gift that you are giving your children through Christ-centered homeschooling.